Herb Garden Ideas for Gardening Newbies

 A burst of basil in a summer Caprese salad.
 That waft of muddled mint in your frosty mojito.
 Nothing makes a recipe sing like a few snips of fresh herbs.
 But all this flavor doesn't come cheap: even at a totally nongourmet supermarket, a handful of the fresh stuff can cost up to several bucks.

-For the newbie gardener, Nardozzi recommends six sweet-spot herbs—they're foolproof, versatile for day-to-day cooking, and provide great bang for the buck.
-Below, he offers tips for getting the most out of these herbs all summer and beyond.
+If you have trouble growing plants, don't worry; Nardozzi recommends six sweet-spot herbs that are foolproof, versatile for day-to-day cooking and provide great bang for the buck.
+Below, he offers tips for getting the most out of these kitchen herbs all summer and beyond.

 Related: EatingWell's Guide to Fresh Herbs